AntelopeIO/devdocs/docs/GeneratingDocuments.md

 ## EOSJS and Typescript ##
 The repo `mandel-eosjs` is cloned and typedoc runs to generate the documentation.
 Typedoc outputs as markdown, and all files are located under `eosdocs/client-side/jsdocs`

-## Antelope Reference Contract API Reference ##
+## EOS System Contract API Reference ##
-The repo `reference-contracts` is cloned.
-The markdown is copied into the `reference-contracts` folder and doxygen/doxybook2 is run to generate markdown files which live under `reference-contracts/reference`
+The repo `eos-system-contracts` is cloned.
+The markdown is copied into the `system-contracts` folder and doxygen/doxybook2 is run to generate markdown files which live under `system-contracts/reference`

 ## Contract Developer Toolkit ##
 The repo `cdt` is cloned.
 The markdown is copied into the `cdt` folder and doxygen/doxybook2 is run to generate markdown files which live under `cdt/reference`